 Read more on how to get started in stocks if you're new and looking to learn.
 Trading is exciting when properly trained!

 Now for the million-dollar question: can you day trade on Robinhood?
 Day trading on the go and being an inexperienced trader can be a recipe for disaster.

 And this is one of the dangers the RobinHood App posses.
+The fills are not always the fastest.
 Furthermore, Robinhood lacks a full-service trading platform, not to mention hotkeys.
 Because of this, you won’t have access to in-depth charting options and the ability to rapidly execute trades.

 Both of which are necessary for the active day trader.
-For these reasons, I recommend that you do not try to day trade on Robinhood.
+For these reasons, I recommend that you do not try to day trade on Robinhood alone.